AdaCore/training_material/courses/spark_for_ada_programmers/labs/130_autoactive_proof.lab.rst

    - Try proving it again

-      - If it still doesn't prove, try increasing the :menu:`Proof level` in the dialog box.
+      - If it still doesn't prove, try increasing the :menu:`Proof level` in the dialog box